PContextActions_t Class Reference

 Accelerate particles toward the closest point on the given line.

-void OrbitPoint (const pVec &center, const float magnitude=1.0f, const float epsilon=P_EPS, const float max_radius=P_MAXFLOAT)
+void OrbitPoint (const pVec ¢er, const float magnitude=1.0f, const float epsilon=P_EPS, const float max_radius=P_MAXFLOAT)

 Accelerate particles toward the given center point.